Parker (Stark novels character): Literary spinoffs and crossovers

 The Westlake novel The Hot Rock (1970) was originally intended to feature Parker, but the plot, which involves a precious gem that is stolen, lost, stolen again, lost again, and so on seemed too comic a situation for the hard-boiled Parker, so Westlake rewrote the novel with a more bumbling and likable cast of characters, including John Dortmunder, who is Parker seen through a comic mirror.
 The third Dortmunder novel, Jimmy the Kid (1974), features a plot in which Dortmunder and his associates base a kidnapping on a plan from a (fictitious) Parker novel called Child Heist.
 Ironically, in the main Parker novels, Parker repeatedly expresses disgust for kidnappers.
 Good Behavior (1985) was originally intended as the seventeenth Parker novel following Butcher's Moon (1974), but, like The Hot Rock, was rewritten for Dortmunder.
 Good Behavior bore the dedication "To P., 1962-1974"—the dates the original Parker novels were published.

 The Parker novel Plunder Squad (1972) contains a brief encounter with a San Francisco detective named Kearney, who is not looking for Parker but for one of his associates.
 The same encounter is described from Kearney's point of view in the Joe Gores DKA novel Dead Skip (1972).
 Westlake and Gores repeated the same trick in 1990 with matching sequences in the DKA novel 32 Cadillacs and the Dortmunder novel Drowned Hopes.

 The second Dortmunder novel, Bank Shot has Dortmunder's new accomplice Herman X claim to have been involved in a robbery with Stan Devers, Mort Kobler (who appears in The Outfit) and George Cathcart (who briefly appears in the final Grofield novel, Lemons Never Lie).
-Dortmunder is familiar with Kobler and his friend Kelp knows Catchcart.
+Dortmunder is familiar with Kobler and his friend Kelp knows Cathcart.